SquadFM/Squad-Field-Manual/README.md

 - While speaking is helpful, even more important is following orders and playing as a squad.
 - There are plenty of squads without speaking.
 These are the squads where the SL is just a filler and isn't really a squad leader.
 They don't care if you can speak or not.
 - Be aware that not a lot of people read text chat a whole lot or quickly enough.
 Text chat can also be disabled in the UI, so some people won't see chat messages at all.
-- You could set up a soundboard to play the most common phrases (take a look at the "Callouts" chapter).
+- You could set up a soundboard to play the most common phrases (take a look at the [Callouts](#callouts) chapter).

 [Back to top](#squad-field-manual)

 ## Callouts
 - Before you use voice chat remember this: A.B.C.
-Accuracy Brevity Clarity.
+Accuracy, Brevity, Clarity.
 Your squad leader will thank you, and the rest of the squad will too.
-- Always check your map if you're looking at an enemy or friendly soldier.
+- Always check your map to see if you're looking at an enemy or friendly soldier.
-- Don't ever say "101 degrees" in Squad Chat.
-Any degree direction in squad chat is just useless, anybody not in local range will just get a confusing direction to look at.
+- Don't ever say "101 degrees" in squad chat.
+Any degree direction in squad chat is useless and anybody not in local range will just get a confusing direction to look at.
 Stick to local chat for degree information.
-- The grid is the numbers and letters on the edge of the map, A1 being top left and J10 being bottom right.
+- The map is split up in grids.
+A grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
+Each grid has a number and a letter, which you can see on the edge of the map, A1 being top left and J10 being bottom right.
+- Each of these grids have their own grid, called keypad.
 Keypad is a subdivision of the grid location which is numbered like the layout of a keypad on your PC keyboard.
 1 is bottom left, 3 is bottom right, 7 is the top left, 9 is the top left and 5 is the center, just like the 1-9 on your keyboard numpad.
-It allows you to very quickly give a precise location without needing to reference a lot more numbers on a grid and is easy for the SL to find the location fast.
+It allows you to very quickly give a precise location.
 - Grid locations should be used rarely.
-It's time consuming to bring up the map to figure out what grid you're referring to.
+It's time consuming to bring up the map and to figure out what grid you're referring to.
 Better to say "Enemy BTR north-west of the objective, on the road" rather than "Enemy BTR A5-6-4".
 Grid coordinates are handy though when there's an enemy HAB somewhere without any landmarks to reference.
 - Call vehicles out to teammates and SL with the minimum information you actually know.
 Does it have tracks?
 Mention that.
 Which way is it moving?
 Etc.
 - The more effective you can communicate the location of the enemy, the more quickly and more efficiently that you and your team can deal some death in their direction.
 Weight of fire and accuracy of fire wins firefights.
 - The basic format of a target indication is simple